How to Get a Good Price for a Move

 Many companies offer a third option: estimates with a binding maximum, usually referred to as a “not-to-exceed price.”
 You won’t have to pay more than the maximum, but you’ll pay less if your load is lighter than expected.

 The figure below includes illustrative prices for three long-distance moves quoted to our undercover shoppers by phone.
 No packing is included (because estimates for packing can’t be given by phone).
-We for the most part found big price differences.
+We found big price differences from company to company.